battlecode/battlecode-scaffold-2017/README.md

 You can also hover over a map tile to get information about its location and the number of parts and rubble on that tile.

 The left pane shows the number of units of each type.
-In addition, the bars represent the number of parts each team has.
+In addition, there are four bars.
+The first and third bars show how many parts each team has.
+The second and fourth bars display the total part values of the red and blue armies.
+This value is computed by summing the part cost of each team's robots and is meant to be used as an indicator of which team has the stronger army.

 Some basic animations:
 - colored lines represent attacks
 - purple rings represent broadcasts
 - circles on the map indicate parts
 - the darkness of a map tile represents how much rubble there is
+- brackets around a unit indicate infection (green = zombie, purple = viper)

 There are also a number of keyboard shortcuts below that you can use to play around with the cilent.